2020–2022 Malaysian political crisis

-The 2020–2022 Malaysian political crisis (also known as Sheraton Move) was a political crisis in Malaysia.
-It was caused by several members of the 14th parliament (MPs) changing party support, leading to the loss of a parliamentary majority, the collapse of two successive coalition governments, and the resignation of two Prime Ministers in less than 18 months.
-The crisis led to a 2022 snap general election and eventual formation of a national unity government.
+The 2020–2022 Malaysian political crisis was triggered after several Members of Parliament (MPs) of the 14th Malaysian Parliament changed party support, leading to the loss of a parliamentary majority, the collapse of two successive coalition governments and the resignation of two Prime Ministers.
+The political crisis culminated in a 2022 snap general election and the eventual formation of a coalition government.
+The crisis ended in 2022 at the federal level but continued until 2023 in the state of Sabah in what became known as the Kinabalu Move.

-In February 2020, a development commonly dubbed the Sheraton Move, saw the fall of the ruling Pakatan Harapan (PH) coalition government and the resignation of Prime Minister Mahathir Mohamad after 22 months in power.
-They were replaced by Perikatan Nasional (PN) coalition government led by Prime Minister Muhyiddin Yassin.
-Political instability continued after these changes throughout 2020 and into 2021, exacerbated by the COVID-19 pandemic.
-This culminated with the resignation of Muhyiddin and his cabinet in August 2021, after 17 months in power.
-A few days later, Ismail Sabri Yaakob was appointed the ninth Prime Minister to replace Muhyiddin.
+In February 2020, a development commonly referred to as the Sheraton Move, saw the fall of the ruling Pakatan Harapan (PH) coalition government and the resignation of Prime Minister Mahathir Mohamad after 22 months in office.
+They were replaced by the Perikatan Nasional (PN) coalition government, led by Prime Minister Muhyiddin Yassin.
+Political instability persisted after these changes throughout 2020 and into 2021, exacerbated by the COVID-19 pandemic.
+This culminated in the resignation of Muhyiddin and his cabinet in August 2021, after 17 months in power.
+A few days later, Ismail Sabri Yaakob was appointed as the ninth prime minister to replace Muhyiddin.
 The crisis triggered several early state elections and a 2022 snap general election.

-The crisis started with division in the ruling Pakatan Harapan coalition.
-Some sources suggest this began due to Prime Minister Mahathir Mohamad attempting to thwart the process of handing over power to his designated successor Anwar Ibrahim, as was promised ahead of his 2018 general election victory.
-Several MPs began discussing forming a new government by claiming majority seats and support in the Dewan Rakyat, the lower chamber of the bicameral Parliament of Malaysia, without going through a general election.
+The crisis began with divisions within the ruling Pakatan Harapan coalition.
+Some sources indicate that this developed in part due to Prime Minister Mahathir Mohamad's efforts to manage the transition of power to his designated successor, Anwar Ibrahim, as had been agreed upon before the 2018 general election.
+Several MPs began discussions about forming a new government by claiming majority support in the Dewan Rakyat, the lower chamber of the bicameral Parliament of Malaysia, without a general election.

-They accomplished it through the withdrawal of the Parti Pribumi Bersatu Malaysia (Bersatu) from the Pakatan Harapan coalition and through the support of several MPs from the Parti Keadilan Rakyat (PKR) led by its deputy president Azmin Ali, who left the party.
+This was achieved through the withdrawal of the Parti Pribumi BERSATU Malaysia (BERSATU) from the Pakatan Harapan coalition and the support of several MPs from the Parti Keadilan Rakyat (PKR), led by its deputy president Azmin Ali, who left the party.
 Prime Minister Mahathir then resigned, creating a power vacuum.

-Malaysia's monarch, the Yang di-Pertuan Agong Abdullah of Pahang, then met with all MPs and political party leaders to gauge their support for a new prime minister.
-He ultimately appointed the president of Bersatu, Muhyiddin Yassin, as the eighth prime minister.
+Malaysia's monarch, the Yang di-Pertuan Agong Abdullah of Pahang, met with all MPs and political party leaders to assess their support for a new prime minister.
+He ultimately appointed the president of BERSATU, Muhyiddin Yassin, as the eighth prime minister.
 Muhyiddin then declared his coalition government as Perikatan Nasional.

-Four states - Johor, Malacca, Perak and Kedah - also experienced changes in the respective state governments as Perikatan Nasional gained majorities in the separate state legislative assemblies.
+Four states — Johor, Malacca, Perak and Kedah — also experienced changes in their respective state governments as Perikatan Nasional gained majorities in the separate state legislative assemblies.
 The Sabah State Legislative Assembly was dissolved, triggering the 2020 Sabah state election.
-Perikatan Nasional won the election and formed state government with Barisan Nasional and United Sabah Party.
+Perikatan Nasional won the election and formed the state government with Barisan Nasional and United Sabah Party under the Gabungan Rakyat Sabah (GRS) coalition.